EIBOR explained: how the UAE's benchmark rate affects your mortgage payment

 What is the difference between EIBOR and the CBUAE base rate?

-The CBUAE base rate (3.65% as of March 2026) is a policy rate that tracks the US Fed.
-EIBOR is a market rate based on daily submissions from 11 panel banks.
-They move in the same direction but EIBOR can be slightly higher or lower depending on local liquidity conditions.
+The CBUAE base rate (3.65%, not re-verified since July) is a policy rate that tracks the US Fed.
+EIBOR is a market rate based on daily submissions from panel banks.
+They move in the same direction, but EIBOR can sit slightly higher or lower depending on local liquidity.

 Can I switch from variable to fixed?